kensanata/gridmapper/README.md

 ------------------------

 Written using [Vanilla JS](http://vanilla-js.com/).
 Unfortunately, Internet Explorer isn't well supported.
-That's because it mixes SVG and XHTML in the same document and that appears not to work for IE.
-I'm trying to simply remove the stuff that doesn't work.
+That's because Gridmapper mixes SVG and XHTML in the same document and that appears not to work for IE. I'm trying to simply remove the stuff that doesn't work.

 Chrome Issues
 -------------